devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## Multiple Features / Conflicts

-Now any developers can start there one features without affecting the develop branch
+Now any developers can start there one feature without affecting the develop branch

-In the following example we can see 2 features going on `products` and `orders`
+In the following example, we can see 2 features going on `products` and `orders`

 Following the previous pull request creation sequence each feature will have its pull request once completed.

 ![](/img/gitflow-azuredvops/multiplefeature.PNG)
-We can see that `develop` now is behind and can be tested with previous request being aproved
+We can see that `develop` now is behind and can be tested with the previous request being approved

 We will end with pull request for each feature

 ![](/img/gitflow-azuredvops/2pulls.PNG)

-It can happen that the order of Pull Request being approved and changes trigger conflicts.
+It can happen that the order of Pull Request being approved and changes may trigger conflicts.

-For example while working on orders feature (product and many others being already done.)
+For example, while working on orders feature (product and many others were already done.)
 Two developers changed the application variable name.

 ![](/img/gitflow-azuredvops/bothchaningapp.PNG)